Friedrich Welwitsch, Thomas Baines, and David Livingstone: The Discovery of...View

 - Stones in front and behind the intact tires

-- straight and stable position of the jack
+- keep a straight stable position of the jack

-- Slightly loosen tyre nuts before lifting the carriage
+- Slightly loosen tyre nuts before lifting the vehicle

 - Unload or remove spare tire before lifting the car

-- before lifting the car all people should be out of the car and no one find themselves anywhere under the car.
+- before lifting the car, all people must be out of the car and no one anywhere under the car.

-- Lift car until tire floats, turn the nuts out, quickly put on the spare tire and tighten the nuts.
+- Lift car until tire floats, unscrew the nuts quickly and put on the spare tire.

-- tighten crosswise, lower jack, and tighten the wheel nuts again.
-Double check the tightness.
+- tighten nuts crosswise and lower jack, and tighten the wheel nuts thoroughly again.
+Double check the nut tightness.

-If help is offered with changing, always keep an eye on the contents of your car.
+If help is offered with changing, always keep an eye on the contents of your vehicle.